JHU-PL-Lab/www-fpse/logistics.md

 ### Grades

-Grades will be computed approximately as follows: 50% for projects, 20% for homeworks, 10% for the in-class exercises, and 20% for the quiz.
+Grades will be computed approximately as follows: 50% for projects, 20% for homeworks, 10% for the in-class exercises, and 20% for the Exam.
 There is no curve but the cutoffs can shift based on assignment difficulty; you can assume they will probably be at or close to the standard 90-80-70 for A/B/C based on previous years.

 ### Collaboration